Elizabeth-Warren/extra-validation/README.md

 ## Email Domain Recommendation

 Check if the domain of an email input is likely meant to be something else.
-Common email domain providers imported from [https://www.npmjs.com/package/email-providers](https://www.npmjs.com/package/email-providers).
+Common email domain providers pulled from the most common domains on the elizabeth warren email list.

 ```js
 import { checkEmailDomain } from '@ewarren/extra-validation';